 However, it’s your diet as a whole that matters most when it comes to promoting overall health while living with prostate cancer.

 While following a nutrient-dense diet high in produce may help reduce the risk of disease progression, it can’t take the place of medication or medical treatments.
 Regular medical care is needed in order to effectively treat the disease and eliminate or reduce its recurrence.

 If you decide to follow these diet approaches for better health and outcome on your own, you must also stay on top of prescribed treatments and keep all of your medical appointments.

 Prostate cancer treatment may include:

 Some of these treatments may have side effects, such as fatigue, nausea, or loss of appetite.

-Maintaining a healthy, active lifestyle during treatment may sometimes be challenging.
-But it is achievable and may help to avoid recurrence of the disease.
 Diet is only part of a healthy lifestyle.
 Here are a few other action items to keep in mind: